danieljmac/DMShakyConsole/README.md

     [_shakyView enableShakyShaky];
 `````

+Although it is probably unnecessary because it's already so simple, I've included a little demo app anyways, just to make it a little easier to use & install.
 Don't forget to remove this control before you submit to apple, I can not guarantee Apple will approve of you using ASL in production apps.